dabapps/django-readers/docs/index.md

 ## What is django-readers?

-`django-readers` is both a **small library** (less than 500 lines of Python) and a **collection of recommended patterns** for structuring your code.
+`django-readers` is both a **small library** and a **collection of recommended patterns** for structuring your code.
 It is intended to help with code that performs _reads_: querying your database and presenting the data to the user.
 It can be used with views that render HTML templates as well as [Django REST framework](https://www.django-rest-framework.org/) API views, and indeed anywhere else in your project where data is retrieved from the database.

 It lets you: